A generalization of L\"owner-John's ellipsoid theorem: Introduction

 We use an intermediate and crucial result of independent interest.
-Namely, the Lebesgue-volume function $g\mapsto f(g):={\rm vol}(\G_1)$ is a strictly convex function of the coefficients of $g$, which is far from being obvious from its definition.

-Concerning the more general problem $\P$, we also show that there is an optimal solution $(g^*,\a^*)$ with again a characterization which involves $s$ contact points in $\K\cap\G^{\a^*}_1$, but uniqueness is not guaranteed.
+Namely, the Lebesgue-volume function $g\mapsto v(g):={\rm vol}(\G_1)$ is a strictly convex function of the coefficients of $g$, which is far from being obvious from its definition.
+Concerning the more general problem $\P$, we also show that there is an optimal solution $(g^*,\a^*)$ with again a characterization which involves $s$ contact points in $\K\cap\G^{\a^*}_1$, but now uniqueness is not guaranteed.
+Again and importantly, in both problems $\P_0$ and $\P$, neither $\K$ nor $\G_1^\a$ are required to be convex.